namoshri/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-There is one fram glitch observed in shadow and where there is no lane marking near car position.
+1. There is one fram glitch observed in shadow and where there is no lane marking near car position.
 However, that get immediately adjusted next frame.

+2. I could have added lines in perspective transorm and curve poly draw for better visualation, avoided to make code and wrapper simplified.

+3. Source and Destination points in perspective transform are hardcoded for project video, it needs to make runtime based on image/curve. that should help for lane finding of advanced videos.